MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-overview.md

 # Share-to-Teams

 Users can share content from web apps, personal app or tab to other users with the share-to-Teams button.
-Share=to-Teams can be enabled on any web app, personal app or tab, users can decide where to place the feature on the app.
+Share-to-Teams is enabled on any web app, personal app or tab and users can also decide the placement of the Share-to-Teams button on the app.

 Share to Teams button allows users to easily share content to individual contacts or groups in Teams.
 Users can pin the crucial content and refer to it while collaborating in Teams.

-(Image to be added)

 For Share-to-Teams developer page, see [Share-to-Teams](https://developer.microsoft.com/microsoft-teams/share-to-teams#/).